 Joyce Michel graduated from Yale with a BA in English--but in her high school she was a top math team competitor.
 She has worked as a research assistant in areas as diverse as pharmacology, patent law, and cognitive psychology--where she helped design and conduct intelligence tests.
 She has taught many things from violin to Hebrew; she homeschooled her three children for many years.
-At RSM- MetroWest Joyce enjoys welcoming incoming families, teaching classes, and contributing to the mainstream and math competition curricula.
+In summer 2017 she took PROMYS for Teachers, an intensive graduate-level program in number theory at Boston University.
+At RSM-MetroWest Joyce enjoys welcoming incoming families, teaching classes, and contributing to the mainstream and math competition curricula.
 In her free time, Joyce enjoys solving puzzles, doing historical research, and running.

 Holly Tsakiris Horrigan holds a B.S. degree in Economics from the Massachusetts Institute of Technology.
 She began her career on Wall Street as an analyst and financial engineer.
 Her achievements in the industry include several publications and two patents related to statistical modeling.
 Holly is a licensed teacher of mathematics, teaching mathematics and computer science to high school students at the New Heights Charter School in Brockton.
 She also teaches after-school computer science classes at CS Recitations in Natick.
 Holly teaches middle school at RSM- MetroWest.
 In her spare time, Holly enjoys cooking and hiking the trails of the White Mountains with her husband and three children.